Aunt Vadge: my vagina is now drying up during stimulation

 What to do next

-First, make a list of things that have changed compared to when your vagina was very wet before.
-Be comprehensive – new supplements, change of foods, the introduction of a new person to your life, etc. Try to really narrow it down.
-It might be a few things – a change of school, stress at home, going on a diet, starting the gym, a new fascination with a certain food – it’s all up for hormonal grabs.
+First, make a list of everything that has changed compared to when your vagina was very wet.
+Be thorough – new supplements, different foods, a new person in your life, a change of school, stress at home, a new diet, starting the gym, a sudden fixation on a certain food.
+It’s all up for hormonal grabs, and it might be a few things at once.

-Next, just to be sure, examine your vagina to check the Bartholin’s glands and ducts, and ensure everything felt soft and pliable, with no little lumps (like a pea) inside.
-Rub your labial flesh between your thumb and forefinger gently all over, but especially in the area in the diagram.
+Next, just to reassure yourself, you can gently feel around the Bartholin’s area.
+Everything should feel soft and pliable, with no little pea-like lumps.
+Rub your labial flesh gently between thumb and forefinger, especially around the area shown in the diagram.

-Then, just wait and see.
-Your body changes all the time, and sometimes it doesn’t go back the way it was, and it’s not a bad thing, it’s just your body growing into itself and adjusting as it sees fit.
-We can’t see what it’s doing, but your body tries to always improve itself and keep balanced, so trust it, unless you have other symptoms that seem strange.
+Then, mostly, wait and see.
+Your body changes all the time, and sometimes it doesn’t go back exactly as it was – and that isn’t a bad thing.
+It’s just your body growing into itself and adjusting as it sees fit.
+Trust it, unless you get other symptoms that seem strange.

-Buy yourself some really good quality silicone lubricant – it is my favourite, and while it costs more than water-based lube, it is infinitely better-feeling and longer-lasting.
-It’s really silky smooth.
-Use this when your boyfriend touches you – I think you’ll find it just as lovely as your own lubrication.
+Get yourself some good-quality silicone lubricant.
+It’s my favourite – it costs more than water-based lube, but it feels far nicer and lasts much longer, all silky and smooth.
+Use it when your boyfriend touches you, and I think you’ll find it just as lovely as your own lubrication.

-I understand that you feel like something is going wrong with you, but as explained, this really may not be the case, so do some investigation, and see what you can find out.
-Before we start to worry about more serious things (like your ovaries not working properly!), we’ll address the most likely causes.
+I know it feels like something is going wrong, but as I’ve explained, that really may not be the case.
+Do a bit of investigating and see what you can find.
+Before we worry about the more serious end of things, we look at the most likely causes first.

 Is something wrong with me?

-Have I had too much of it already that my body needs something more?
+Have I had too much of it already, so my body needs something more?

-No – this isn’t how it works.
-Theoretically, you have unlimited sexiness and horniness inside of you.
+No – that isn’t how it works.
+You have, in theory, unlimited sexiness and horniness in you.

 Or has he just lost his touch?

-This is really unlikely, since the more time you spend getting to know someone’s body, the better you get at it.
-You don’t stop being able to do the things you used to be able to, especially making someone come just by massaging their vulva – awesome!
+Really unlikely.
+The more time you spend getting to know someone’s body, the better you get at it – you don’t lose the knack, especially for making someone come just by massaging their vulva.
+Lovely work.

 This is not your boyfriend’s fault at all.
-He sounds like a great lover to start your sexual journey with because he gets you off, and he cares when he doesn’t.
+He sounds like a great person to start your sexual journey with – he gets you off, and he cares when he can’t.

 Warmest regards,